Skip to menu Skip to content Skip to footer

 Research interests

-Shuang's research explores policy and practice avenues to enable collaboration between community service providers and families to support older Australians from diverse cultural backgrounds to age well in Australia.
-She is leading a multidisciplinary research team to work on an ARC linkage grant (2022-2025), with two partner organisations: The Federation of Ethnic Communities Council of Australia (FECCA) and Multicultural Communities Council Gold Coast (MCCGC).
-Expected outcomes of Shuang's research will inform policies and practice in the aged care sector.
+Shuang's research explores policy and practice avenues to enable collaboration between care service providers, families and ethnic community associations to support older Australians from diverse cultural backgrounds to age well in Australia.
+She has been leading ARC projects involving multidisciplinary research team to work with partner organisations including The Federation of Ethnic Communities Council of Australia (FECCA), Ethnic Communities Council Queensland (ECCQ), and Multicultural Communities Council Gold Coast (MCCGC).
+Shuang's research outcomes inform policies and practice in the aged care sector in Australia.

-Shuang has conducted extensive research in the area of place attachment and place identity.
+Shuang conducts research in the area of place attachment and place identity.
 Her research addresses the broad question of what migrants from diverse cultural backgrounds do to build identity, belonging, and a sense of home in their settlement country.
-She has researched on migrants who resided in the settlement country for decades, 1.5 generation and second generation migrants to advance understanding of the meaning of home from the perspectives of migrants and the resources including digital resources they draw on.
-She is interested in how digital resources and competencies contribute to improving the well-being of migrants who live in-between cultures.
+She has researched on migrants who resided in the settlement country for decades and 1.5 generation and second generation migrants to advance understanding of the meaning of home from the perspectives of migrants.
+She is interested in improving the well-being of migrants who live in-between cultures.

 Research impacts